 Heat oven to 350 degrees.

-In a large bowl, whisk graham cracker crumbs, sugar, salt until well combined.
-Add mashed banana and stir until evenly distributed, Cook butter in a small skillet over medium heat, stirring often, until it foams, then browns, 5–8 minutes.
-Scrape into a bowl with reserved graham cracker mixture and stir until mixture is coated in browned butter.
+In a large bowl, whisk 2 cups of graham cracker crumbs, ⅓ cup sugar, ¼ tsp salt until well combined.
+Add ¼ cup mashed banana and stir until evenly distributed, Cook 4 tbsp butter in a small skillet over medium heat, swirling pan, until it foams, then browns, 5–8 minutes.
+Scrape butter into a bowl with reserved graham cracker mixture and stir until mixture is coated in browned butter.
 Pour mixture into a 9” pie plate, evenly pressing mixture into the bottom and up the sides of the plate with your fingertips or the bottom of a measuring cup.
 Chill until firm, 30 minutes.
 Bake crust until golden brown, 12-15 minutes.
 Allow to cool completely.

-Combine milk, cream, butter and salt in a large saucepan.
-Add seeds from vanilla bean and add pod.
+Combine 1 ½ cups milk, 1 ½ cups cream, 4 tbsp butter and 1/4 tsp salt in a large saucepan.
+Add seeds from 1 vanilla bean and add pod.
 Bring to a simmer over medium heat, stirring occasionally, and cook until butter is melted and mixture is warm.

-Meanwhile, whisk egg yolks and granulated sugar in a medium bowl until light and very pale, about 3 minutes.
-Add cornstarch and whisk until no dry spots remain.
+Meanwhile, whisk 3 egg yolks and ½ cup granulated sugar in a medium bowl until light and very pale, about 3 minutes.
+Add ¼ cup cornstarch and whisk until no dry spots remain.
 Whisking constantly, slowly add warm milk mixture.
-Pour mixture back into saucepan and cook over medium-high heat, whisking constantly, until custard is thick and pudding-like in consistency and just beginning to boil, 5–7 minutes.
-Add vanilla extract and whisk to combine.
+Scrape mixture back into saucepan and cook over medium-high heat, whisking constantly, until custard is thick and pudding-like in consistency and just beginning to boil, 5–7 minutes.
+Add ½ tsp vanilla extract and whisk to combine.
 Remove vanilla pod and transfer to a bowl.